jywarren/jstags/README.md

 Goals:

+* for each match:
   * make it return the original markup
   * make it return before/after change
   * make a submit() method to send it somewhere
   * make an "onComplete" feedback - green/red checkmark/x
-*